kassonlab/gmxapi-tutorials/README.md

 ### Alternative: Docker

-If you prefer to use a containerized installation of the software and examples, and you are comfortable with Docker, see the [Dockerfile](Dockerfile) in this repository.
+If you prefer to use a containerized installation of the software and examples, and you are comfortable with Docker, see the [Dockerfile](Dockerfile) in this repository or pull `gmxapi/tutorial` from [DockerHub](https://hub.docker.com/repository/docker/gmxapi/tutorial).

 ### Sample inputs